zainshahid630/bb-chat/README_APK.md

 ## 🎉 Everything is Set Up!

-Your betting chat system is now ready to be converted into an Android APK.
+Your Businesss chat system is now ready to be converted into an Android APK.
 All configuration files have been created and your project is prepared.

 ## 🚀 Three Ways to Build Your APK